meetmakwana19/rea/8_Core_JS/ReadME.md

 ---

 - JS runs on V8 engine.
-EAch browser has their diff engines.
+Each browser has their diff engines.
 Chromium engines has V8 engine
 - JS is a scripting language executing line b line and not really compiling
 - JS cannot access/read files on the system as it runs on the browser.
 Browser has to deal with all these for JS
 - Each and everything in JS is by default treated as 'Object'